MoReFun: Past-Movement Guided Motion Representation Learning for Future Motion Prediction and Understanding: Introduction

 \begin{itemize}

-\item We propose a human motion representation learning method based on self-reconstruction pretraining paradigm for motion prediction tasks.
-This method helps the model learn the intrinsic spatiotemporal structure and features of motion sequences. \item We use past motion features to guide the self-reconstruction of future sequences, which not only improves self-reconstruction performance but also helps the model understand the underlying relationship between past and future sequences in the motion prediction tasks. \item We conduct extensive experiments and demonstrate that our method reduces the average prediction errors by 8.8\% compared to \textit{state-of-the-art} methods on the 3DPW, Human3.6M, and AMASS datasets.
+\item We propose a self-supervised motion representation learning framework that unifies past and future self-reconstruction, with future reconstruction guided by historical motion cues.
+A velocity-based masking strategy is applied to emphasize dynamic joints during reconstruction.
+This paradigm enables the model to capture intrinsic spatiotemporal structure as well as the dependencies between past and future states. \item We develop a joint fine-tuning objective that tasks the model with predicting both the future motion sequence and future textual description.
+This coupling of low-level motion prediction and high-level semantic understanding yields mutually reinforcing improvements in coherence and realism. \item We conduct extensive experiments and demonstrate that our method reduces the average prediction errors by 8.8\% compared to \textit{state-of-the-art} methods on the 3DPW, Human3.6M, and AMASS datasets.
+Moreover, with a lightweight text prediction head, our model achieves competitive performance in future motion understanding compared to LLM-based methods~\cite{wu2025mg}.

 \end{itemize}